alimpfard/citron_book/io.md

     ^str reverse = str.
 }.
 Pen write: 'What be your text? '.
+{^True.} whileTrue: {
     Pen writeln: (is_palindrome applyTo: Program waitForInput trim, either: 'Yep, that\'s a palindrome' or: 'Nope, not a plaindrome').
+}.
 ```